maindev/testandset-site/content/_index.md

     type: section_hero
     image: images/Untitled design (3).png
     title: We help you avoid Conflict!
-    content: >-
+    content: >-TestAndSet API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development!

     Handle atomic operations in distributed environments with ease.

-      TestAndSet API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development!

     actions:
       - label: Documentation
         url: /docs/
         primary: true
       - label: Demo
         url: /docs/
-        primary: false
+        primary: true
   - section_id: features
     type: section_features
     background: gray